|

 monitor the performance of commodity operating system kernels.

-improve the performance of application workloads through specialization.
+kernel to improve the performance of parallel application workloads

 Past Research @ ORNL